deephealthproject/eddl/docs/sphinx/source/intro/build-options.rst

 If you want to compile with CUDA support, install:

 - NVIDIA CUDA 10 or above
-- cuDNN to accelerate primitives (optional)
+- NVIDIA cuDNN to accelerate primitives (optional)

 .. note::